caltechlibrary/andor/docs/about.md

-Some of the most complicated parts of digital object repositories are managing customization, managing users, manage roles, manage permissions, enforcing storage scheme and presenting public can private views of respository content.  **And/Or**'s simplification involves focusing only on the storage and retrieve of JSON objects.
-While a dataset collection can easily be used to store information about users, roles, etc. it doesn't need to provide that support directly or even provide a web service. **And/Or**'s assume is that other systems, e.g. Python Django, Python using Flask are better suited in providing a human friendly front end for managing dataset collections.
+Some of the most complicated parts of digital object repositories are managing customization, managing users, manage roles, manage permissions, enforcing storage scheme and presenting public and private views of respository content.  **And/Or**'s simplification involves focusing only on the storage and retrieve of JSON objects.
+While a dataset collection can easily be used to store information about users, roles, etc. it doesn't need to provide that support directly or even provide a web service for those aspects of operation. **And/Or**'s assume is that other systems, e.g. cli written in Python.

-By focusing on a minimal feature set and leveraging technical opportunities that already exist we can radically reduce the lines of code written and maintained.
+By focusing on a minimal feature set and leveraging technical opportunities that already exist we can radically reduce the lines of code written and maintained for a simple object repository.

 ## Under the hood